-Instruction aims to develop your technical skills, to give you an overview of different styles and to help you interpret each style accordingly.
+Music Institute Avonia´s rhythm music departments instruction to develop your technical skills, to give you an overview of different styles and to help you interpret each style accordingly.
 Ensemble playing is extremely important when learning to play a band instrument.
 That is why the BAAM method (details ahead) is an essential part of rhythm music instruction here at the Avonia Music Institute.
 Its main objective is to bring the theory and practise of music closer together.

 This enables you to progress at your individual pace.
 The book covers the entire elementary level.
 In the practical section, you will play pieces of music with the band and thus develop your understanding of themes introduced in the theory section.
 The core objective of band practise is for you to identify yourself as a part of the band’s joint sound.

 After completing the basic studies in music technology, you will master the principles of the equipment used in instruction, as well as understand the common terminology and vocabulary used for the concepts, equipment and work practises in music technology.

 Studies in music technology will support development with our instrument, provide you with a readiness to create your own music and to act in the modern field of music.